KJ Williams

-Kamarian "KJ" Williams (born September 3, 1999) is an American college basketball player for the LSU Tigers of the Southeastern Conference (SEC).
-He previously played for the Murray State Racers.
+Kamarion "KJ" Williams (born September 3, 1999) is an American professional basketball player for Boulazac Basket Dordogne of the LNB Pro A. He played college basketball for the Murray State Racers and the LSU Tigers.

 High school career

 Williams began his high school career at East Side High School in Cleveland, Mississippi.
 As a junior, he helped the Trojans finish 22–12 and advance to the 3A State Basketball Championship game.
 Following his junior season, Williams entered Cleveland Central High School after it was formed by the merger of East Side and Cleveland High School.
 As a senior, he posted a triple-double of 21 points, 12 rebounds and 10 blocks against Gentry High School and had a 27 point and 28 rebound game against West Tallahatchie High School.
 Williams averaged 21 points and 11 rebounds per game and helped the Wolves to a 22–9 record and a berth in the second round of the 5A State Basketball Playoffs.
 In February 2018, Williams committed to playing college basketball for Murray State, choosing the Racers over offers from Western Kentucky and Southeastern Louisiana.